korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 public String viewProfile(Model theModel, HttpSession session) {
     // Get the logged-in user from the session or authentication context User loggedInUser = (User) session.getAttribute("user");
+    // And fetch the user from the database to ensure roles are loaded User loggedInUser = userService.findById(existingUser.getId());

     if (loggedInUser == null) {
         return "redirect:/login"; // Redirect to login if not authenticated